 The major Cadence® design platforms are branded as Incisive® functional verification, Virtuoso® custom IC design, Encounter® digital IC design and Allegro® system interconnect design.
-Our functional verification offerings include VIP products and are supplemented by our Design IP offerings and our hardware offerings.
+Our functional verification offerings include our VIP products, our Design IP offerings and our hardware offerings.
 In addition, we augment these platform product offerings with a set of DFM products that service both the digital and custom IC design flows.

 The products and technologies included in these categories are combined with ready-to-use packages of technologies assembled from our broad portfolio of IP and other associated components that provide comprehensive solutions for low power, mixed signal and designs at smaller geometries referred to as advanced process nodes, as well as popular designs based on design IP owned and licensed by other companies such as ARM Holdings plc.
 These solutions are marketed to users who specialize in areas such as system design and verification, functional verification, logic design, digital implementation, custom IC design and printed circuit board, or PCB, and IC package and SiP design.
-During the first quarter of fiscal 2013, we announced that we had signed definitive agreements to purchase Tensilica and Cosmic to add to our IP offerings.
-The addition of these technologies will enable us to offer broader IP solutions to customers.
+During the nine months ended September 28, 2013, we completed acquisitions that enable us to offer additional IP solutions to our customers.
+These acquisitions, along with our fiscal 2012 acquisition of Sigrity, influenced revenues and operating expenses for the three and nine months ended September 28, 2013.
+It is expected that the impact of these acquisitions on our condensed consolidated income statements for the remainder of fiscal 2013 will result in a greater increase in our operating expenses than the increase in revenue generated from the acquisitions, in part, because the adjustment of deferred revenue to fair value.